Skip to content

 2. Plant a Windbreak

-This may be another excuse to plant some extra greenery for the garden fanatics out there.
-Build a wall by setting tall plants that will serve as a natural barrier from the wind without appearing to be a bland wall.
-A garden windbreak will add to the decor of your patio instead of looking like a massive structure that you erected in your backyard to keep your outdoor furniture from flying away.
-To get started, try planting vertical yews!
-If you’re not totally sure what to plant, check out this awesome article!
-These plant options provide privacy as well as a windbreak.
+Plant tall greenery to serve as a natural barrier from wind without looking like a bland wall.
+A garden windbreak can add to the decor instead of feeling like a massive structure.
+To get started, consider planting vertical yews.
+If you’re not sure what to plant, check out this privacy plant guide.

 3. Furniture Covers

 Protect outdoor sectionals with a heavy-duty furniture cover.
-Once your furniture is covered, you can then weigh down your sectionals without having to worry about damaging the seating area.
-This will keep your seats clean and untarnished.
+Once your furniture is covered, you can weigh it down without worrying about damaging the seating area.
+This also keeps seats cleaner.

 More info

-We recommend using furniture covers instead of placing weights directly on your furniture as this can devalue your furnishing.
-To keep your furniture from flying off, you can use small weights, sandbags, or just be creative and find old unused items laying around the house.
-Repurpose that old pile of junk into highly-efficient paper weights!
+We recommend using covers instead of placing weights directly on furniture to avoid scuffs or devaluing pieces.
+To keep furniture from lifting, you can use small weights, sandbags, or repurpose unused items as temporary weights.

 4. Stack Furniture in the Corner

-Stack your furniture in a corner or near a wall so that your sofas won’t be exposed to the elements.
-This way, they can remain outdoors without causing you to worry about them catching the brunt of powerful wind gusts that have been blowing your furniture away and leaving it scattered all over the yard.
+Stack furniture in a corner or near a wall so sofas are less exposed to gusts.
+This allows pieces to remain outdoors without catching the brunt of powerful wind.

 Warning: Never leave outdoor furniture exposed in an unsecured location.
-In recent years, high end outdoor furniture has become the target of thieves in many cities across the nation.
+High-end outdoor furniture can be a target for theft.

 5. Wrought Iron Frames

-Wrought iron frames are heavier than plastic and aluminum because of the chemical properties of Iron (or Fe if you’re a science buff).
-Iron has a much higher density than aluminum frames and may fare better if you live in areas that experience high winds.
+Wrought iron frames are heavier than plastic and many aluminum sets and may fare better in high winds.

 6. Bungee Cords

-This one is pretty simple and straight-forward.
 Tie your furniture to immovable objects like a railing or a fence post.
-Wrap a cord around your furniture several times to shorten the length of your cord and provide a snug fit.
-This will create a higher level of resistance and ensure that your outdoor furniture will be immune to sever weather conditions.
+Wrap a cord around your furniture several times to shorten the length and create a snug fit.
+This increases resistance and helps keep furniture in place in severe weather.

 7. Use Outdoor Furniture Indoors